-virtual currencies, this is taken into account in the risk assessment concerning the prevention of money laundering and terrorist financing and in organising ongoing monitoring.
+(16) The FIN-FSA recommends that, if a crypto-asset service provider allows its customers to move crypto-assets into or from the service using features whose apparent purpose is to hide the origin of crypto-assets, this is taken into account in the risk assessment concerning the prevention of money laundering and terrorist financing and in organising ongoing monitoring.
 An example of a feature referred to herein is a so-called mixer.
+(Issued on 11.6.2025, valid from 1.7.2025)

 - (17) Supervised entities shall ensure that adequate financial, technological and human resources are allocated to ongoing monitoring. - (18) Supervised entities shall organise ongoing monitoring so that they can detect and react without undue delay to unusual transactions as referred to in chapter 3, section 4(3) of the AML Act. - (19) Credit institutions and payment institutions shall have IT systems-based monitoring in place for carrying out ongoing monitoring. - (20) Supervised entities shall ensure that both manual ongoing monitoring procedures and any IT systems-based monitoring scenarios at its disposal are based on the supervisor's risk assessment as referred to in chapter 2, section 3(1) of the AML Act and are sufficient with a view to the nature, size and extent of the business of the supervised entity.
-Particular attention shall be paid on risks concerning various products and services as well as customer relationship risks and geographical risks identified in the risk assessment. - (21) Supervised entities shall ensure that they have internal guidelines on ongoing monitoring as referred to in chapter 9, section 1(3) of the AML Act, covering at least: - guidelines on the implementation of various ongoing monitoring duties with a view to risks associated with the supervised entity's different business areas as well as products and services - guidelines on the careful and sufficient documentation of actions taken; in particular so as to demonstrate ex-post the actions taken as a result of ongoing monitoring findings (including the processing of monitoring hits) and the justifications of the actions.
+Particular attention shall be paid on risks concerning various products and services as well as customer relationship risks and geographical risks identified in the risk assessment. - Supervised entities shall ensure that they have internal guidelines on ongoing monitoring as referred to in chapter 9, section 1(3) of the AML Act, covering at least: - guidelines on the implementation of various ongoing monitoring duties with a view to risks associated with the supervised entity's different business areas as well as products and services - guidelines on the careful and sufficient documentation of actions taken; in particular so as to demonstrate ex-post the actions taken as a result of ongoing monitoring findings (including the processing of monitoring hits) and the justifications of the actions.